Today's Tuesday • 12 mins read

-Friendship is a choice, and it’s one of the most important choices we make.
-We need good friends to feel connected and belong.
+Friendship is a choice, and it’s one of the most important you’ll make.
+Sometimes that choice goes wrong, and you end up with a toxic friend.

 8 Signs of A Toxic Friendship